AliEl-Zayat/vertex-era-rules/INSTALLATION_TEST.md

 # Installation Test Guide

-This guide helps you verify that `@zayat/eslint-custom-rules` is correctly installed and configured.
+This guide helps you verify that `zayat-eslint-rules` is correctly installed and configured.

 ## Quick Verification